UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    33 G.scenes = {"main":G.getCurrentScene()}
    34 objects = G.scenes["main"].objects

->**Save and Load a game with GlobalDict**
+.. topic:: **Save and Load a game with GlobalDict**

->
->Since the module logic is accessible from all the functions and all the scenes, it can be used to store "global" objects.
+   Since the module logic is accessible from all the functions and all the scenes, it can be used to store "global" objects.
 If you need to preserve those objects and variables between game sessions (i.e., after you close your game), you can store them inside the dictionary logic.globalDict and use logic.saveGlobalDict() and logic.loadGlobalDict() to save and load it.

 To store the camera information, we are first going to create a global dictionary named cameras.
 We will use it to store the camera objects, their pivot, and the original orientation of the orbit pivot: